 Grand Rapids was first dubbed Beer City USA in 2012.
 Since then, its reputation, and the reason for it, has only grown.
-Experts and readers of USA Today voted Grand Rapids number one on a list of 10 cities with the best beer scenes in 2017 as well.
+Experts and readers of USA Today voted Grand Rapids number one on a list of 10 cities with the best beer scenes in 2021.

-The good news for meeting planners and conference attendees is that many of the features that earned the city its moniker are also within easy walking distance from the downtown convention campus, including seven breweries and brewpubs with an eighth nearing completion:
+The good news for meeting planners and conference attendees is that many of the features that earned the city its moniker are also within walking distance from the Downtown Convention Neighborhood, including nine breweries.

 Photo Credit: Experience Grand Rapids

 All of the breweries listed below participate in the Beer City Brewsader® program.
 Attendees just need to download the Brewsader app (available on Google Play and Apple) and check in to any eight participating breweries to earn a free t-shirt.

 Atwater Brewing Co. is located at the corner of Monroe Ave and Michigan St, right at the base of Medical Mile.
 The brewery specializes in traditional German style lagers, along with unique ales like their Decadent Dark Chocolate, which won a bronze at the World Beer Cup.
 Private event space is available.

 B.O.B.’s Brewery is part of a multi-level entertainment venue known as The B.O.B.
 (Big Old Building) that houses everything from a steakhouse to a comedy club.
 Its location right in the heart of the Convention Neighborhood and the many dining and entertainment options it features makes The B.O.B. a popular place to visit among conference goers.
 The brewery is temporarily closed due to the pandemic.